Perkinelmer to acquire Oxford Immunotec for $591M

 The boards of both companies have approved the deal.
 It is expected to close in the first half of 2021, pending regulatory approvals.
 Upon completion, Oxford Immunotec will become a privately held company and its ordinary shares will cease to be listed on any public market.

 Tuberculosis isn’t Oxford Immunotec’s only angle.
-The company also has a test for quantifying T cell responses to the SARS-CoV-2 virus.
-T-Spot Discovery SARS-CoV-2 is currently available for research use only, but the company is developing a commercial clinical grade version of the test.
+The company also has an ELISA test for tick-borne Lyme disease and a research-use-only test for quantifying T cell responses to the SARS-CoV-2 virus.
+A commercial, clinical-grade version of the latter, T-Spot Discovery SARS-CoV-2, is currently in development.

 This is Perkinelmer’s second large acquisition in just over two months.
 In November, the company snapped up cell engineering company Horizon Discovery Group plc, of Cambridge, U.K., in a $383 million all-cash deal.
 The move adds gene editing and gene modulation tools to Perkinelmer’s existing life sciences portfolio of discovery and applied genomics solutions.
 Among Horizon’s offerings are CRISPR and RNA interference reagents, cell models, cell engineering and based editing products to aid in drug discovery and development.